CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-messages.md

 Keep in mind that SMTPeter normally changes the envelope address to a custom address to track bounces and errors.
 The envelope address that is returned by this method is therefore normally different than the address that you originally injected.
-If you injected mail without an envelope, an empty string is returned.
+If you injected mail without an envelope an empty string is returned.